Amoyzzz/chess/README.md

 with a depth of 24 in breakneck speed.

-Developed by @Amoyzzz, @Endqrmqn, and @NicholasIGuess Uses [bhlangonijr/chesslib](github.com/bhlangonijr/chesslib) for backend move generation.
+Developed by @Amoyzzz, @Endqrmqn, and @NicholasIGuess.

+Uses [bhlangonijr/chesslib](github.com/bhlangonijr/chesslib) for backend move generation.